 It turns out, it’s super simple to make a healthy, clean, and dairy-free fudge that is also free from refined sugars or any other processed ingredients.
 I looked at several different recipes to get ideas, and found this one from The Nourishing Gourmet to be very helpful.

 This recipe is so easy, my daughter essentially made it by herself (hence our messy photos).
 All you have to do is melt some coconut oil, stir in cocoa powder, maple syrup, vanilla, and – our favorite part – some creamy peanut butter.

-Then we poured the chocolaty deliciousness into a cupcake pan with liners for easy portion control and sprinkled on some seas salt.
-I actually think next time I will make use my mini cupcake pan!
+Then we poured the chocolaty deliciousness into a cupcake pan with liners for easy portion control and sprinkled on some sea salt.
+I actually think next time I will make use of my mini cupcake pan!

 While I wasn’t looking, my daughter dumped sprinkles all over the set fudge which I ended up having to brush off.
 But I like her idea.
 Next time, we will decorate before the fudge is set.

 These would make a yummy homemade gift if you need a last minute idea…especially since you probably have all of these ingredients in your pantry already, which is always a bonus.

 If you give these a try, let me know what you think!

 Looking for other Holiday desserts?
 Try one of these-